ubernostrum/django-registration/docs/quickstart.rst

 **registration/activate.html**

 Used if account activation fails.
-With the default setup, has the following context:
+Has the following context:

-``activation_key``
-    The activation key used during the activation attempt.
+``activation_error``
+    A ``dict`` containing the information supplied to the :class:`~django_registration.exceptions.ActivationError` which
+    occurred during activation.
+See the documentation for that exception for a description of the keys in this ``dict``, and the documentation for
+    :class:`~django_registration.backends.hmac.views.ActivationView`
+    for the specific values used in different failure situations.

 **registration/activation_complete.html**